 Frequently Asked Questions

 This page is for Internet student information.
-Contact Prison Services for incarcerated students if you have any questions.
+Visit the Prison Services FAQ page for incarcerated students if you have any questions.

-Students are encouraged to begin with BRS 100, A Search for Spirituality.
-Internet students are not bound to any order and may pursue courses at discretion.
+Undergraduate students are encouraged to begin with BRS 100, A Search for Spirituality.
+Graduate students begin with MRS 622, Encountering Biblical Spirituality.
+Internet students are not bound to any order and may pursue courses at their discretion.
 However, to receive credit toward academic awards, all course requirements must be met.
-See “Academics” for degree requirements.
+See ACADEMICS for degree requirements.

 Students are allowed to complete courses at their own pace with the understanding that once enrolled in any particular class, they should complete it with in a twelvemonth period.
 A student is unenrolled automatically from any class in which there is no activity for ninety days.
 A student is no longer considered to have “active” status if there is no activity for twelve months.